-Join Von Glitschka for an in-depth discussion in this video Auditing a request, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Auditing a request, part of Learning Logo Design.

 Once you have the client's itemized request for design work in hand, you'll…want to audit it with the bigger brand picture in mind.…Three primary questions to ask are, do they need everything they've listed, is…this all they need, or should there be something added they haven't thought of?…Does their request align with their perceptions or expectations regarding the object?…In this state you want to think beyond where your client has seemingly stopped.…